zobkazi/zobkazi/README.md

 <p align="center ">   <a href="/"><img src="https://readme-typing-svg.herokuapp.com?font=Fira+Code&weight=600&size=22&pause=1000&color=04FF3C&center=true&width=435&lines=Hi%2C+I+am+Zobaidul+Kazi;+Full+Stack+JavaScript+Developer+" alt="Typing SVG" /></a> <p/>

-I am a passionate Full Stack Developer with expertise in building scalable web applications and solving complex problems.
-I thrive in collaborative environments and enjoy working on both frontend and backend development.
+I am a dedicated and passionate Full Stack Developer with a strong background in creating scalable and efficient web applications.
+My expertise lies in both frontend and backend development, allowing me to build comprehensive digital solutions from the ground up.
+Here’s a bit more about who I am and where you can find me online.
 Here’s a bit more about me:

 <p>